gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 {{#rustdoc_include ../listings/gobject_memory_management_4/src/main.rs:window}}
 ```

-During the creation of our `window`, we passed the `application` to it.
+During the creation of our `window`, we pass the `application` to it.
 Because of that, `application` holds a strong reference to `window`.
 The `application` lives for the whole lifetime of our program, which explains why weak references within our closures are sufficient.

-As long as you use weak references wherever possible you will find it perfectly doable to avoid memory cycles within your application.
+As long as you use weak references whenever possible you will find it perfectly doable to avoid memory cycles within your application.
 Then, you can fully rely on GTK to properly manage the memory of GObjects you pass to it.

 [^1]: In this simple example, GTK actually resolves the reference cycle on its own once you close the window.
 However, the general point to avoid strong references whenever possible remains valid.